web-craft-design/Bootstrap-Theme-Generator/README.md

 # Changelog
+## 1.1.0
+- Added way more granular Control on where to load Bootstrap and where not!

 ## 1.0.1
 - Fixed a Bug which caused an error message when no setting was initially set at "Enqueue Bootstrap Javascript Files"!